 Originally from Darwin, NT, currently lives and works in Sydney.

 Tiyan Baker is an early career Indigenous Malaysian-Australian artist who practices across video, sound, installation.
-Baker's practices mostly engages communities where contemporary Western crises around power, exploitation, neoliberalism, neo-colonialism, environmental degradation and psycho-spiritual alienation are staged.
+Baker's practice mostly engages communities where contemporary Western crises around power, exploitation, neoliberalism, neo-colonialism, environmental degradation and psycho-spiritual alienation are staged.
 Her work is heavily based in field-research, drawing on documentary techniques to explore the emotional experience of the self as embedded in greater socio-political contexts.
 Baker recently worked with Hobart-based arts organisation Constance ARI to produce Bliss Me (2018), a public installation that works with local residents to reflect on the rise of luxury arts tourism in Hobart.
 Other recent projects have seen her work with ecopsychologists, Australian YouTubers and their fans, the users of the disturbing subreddit r/WatchPeopleDie and online human extinction forums.
 Baker graduated with an Award of Distinction in Fine Arts/Arts from the University of New South Wales (2012).

 Selected Group Exhibitions and Festivals: